394481125/SIDA/README.md

 `code/train.py` is the implementation of our method on the Prostate, Fundus, and BUSI dataset.

-`code/train_mnms.py` is the implementation of our method on the M&Ms dataset.

 Modify the paths in the code.

 ```python